 - Encourage reps to take initiative with new methods and processes: Ask your team for advice and ideas, then have them test their own ideas and prove their theories.

 - Have reps own their performance goals: When you set performance goals, as mentioned above, have each rep take responsibility for tracking and planning to reach those goals.

 - Create a safe space to ask for help: Nobody has all the answers.
-Make sure your reps feel safe and comfortable enough to ask for help within the team.
+Make sure your reps feel comfortable enough to ask for help within the team.
 For example, you could create a specific channel in Slack where reps can ask questions about deals in their pipeline and get feedback and advice from you or others on the sales team.

 - Allow each rep to find their best workflow at home: Personal circumstances differ for each rep, so allow each one to be accountable for their WFH schedule.
 Whenever possible, allow flexibility so each one can care for their family’s needs alongside their workload.

 If you ever worked sales in an office, it’s hard to miss the mini-celebrations that happen when a deal closes or a quota is hit.

 But, just because you’re managing a remote sales team doesn’t mean those celebrations need to end.

 While it’s not quite the same, there are still plenty of ways to celebrate your team’s accomplishments in a remote setting.